Responsibility to our community

 Environment & sustainability

-All of our people can take an additional day of paid leave each year to volunteer for one of the firm’s five community partners or a charity or community organisation of their choice.
+All of our people can take an additional day of paid leave each year to volunteer for one of the firm’s community partners or a charity or community organisation of their choice.
 This is a practical and meaningful way for our people to demonstrate and develop leadership in our community.

 Committees & groups

 We have several committees here at Chapman Tripp that set staff events for the year, engage our people in different initiatives and look for opportunities to make our firm a more collaborative, inclusive and sustainable place to work.

-Supporting our people to be the best they can be is one of Chapman Tripp’s core values and wellbeing is at the forefront of that.
-We have a range of wellbeing activities and initiatives throughout the year that take an all-encompassing approach to our Hauora.
+Our Wellbeing committee run a range of wellbeing activities and initiatives throughout the year that take an all-encompassing approach to our Hauora.

 Our Social Committee organises various social events throughout the year – from taking on the Chapman Tripp partners in the annual quiz night to supporting our local and national sports teams, there is something for everyone!